muhammadderic/mderic_data_prep_warteg/README.md

 # mderic_data_prep_warteg

-**mderic_data_prep_warteg** is a modular Python library for building your own data preparation — from collecting data (e.g., from Kaggle), understanding the structure of dataframes, to handling missing values and other preprocessing tasks.

-This toolkit is especially helpful for use in **Google Colab** and supports easy plug-and-play steps, so developers can customize their pipeline like:
+**mderic_data_prep_warteg** is a Python library designed to simplify and automate the data preparation process for machine learning and data analysis workflows.
+Built with flexibility and ease of use in mind, it allows users to prepare their datasets using smart, configurable pipelines.

+The library supports both local and Google Colab environments, and can be installed directly from GitHub via pip.

+Users can automatically analyze their data using the *quick_profile()* function, generate recommended preprocessing configurations with *suggest_config()*, and apply those transformations through *run_pipeline()*.
+With a modular structure and support for YAML/JSON configs, the library makes the data preparation process easier, more transparent, and adaptable.

 ## ✨ Features